Sleep hygiene: History

 Some of the concepts of sleep hygiene first appeared in a book by Paolo Mantegazza published in 1864.

-The term sleep hygiene was first introduced in 1939 by Nathaniel Kleitman.
+The term hygiene of sleep was first introduced in 1903 by Willard Moyer in his book entitled "The Witchery of Sleep", and then expanded upon in 1939 by Nathaniel Kleitman.
 In 1977, a book entitled "No More Sleepless Nights" by psychologist Peter Hauri introduced the concept within the context of modern sleep medicine.
 In this book Hauri outlined a list of behavioral rules intended to promote improved sleep.
 The 1990 publication of the International Classification of Sleep Disorders (ICSD) introduced the diagnostic category Inadequate Sleep Hygiene.
 Inadequate sleep hygiene was a subclassification of Chronic Insomnia Disorder in the ICSD-II published in 2005; it was removed from the 2014 ICSD-III along with two other classifications.
 The term "chronic insomnia disorder" is used for all subtypes of chronic insomnia and inadequate sleep hygiene is no longer required to diagnose any sleep disorder, including insomnia and insufficient sleep syndrome.
+The techniques, routines, and related products utilized for optimizing sleep sometimes use the incelosphere-related suffix "-maxx" as in sleepmaxxing on social media.

 Specific sleep hygiene recommendations have changed over time.
 For example, advice to simply avoid sleeping pills was included in early sets of recommendations, but as more drugs to help with sleep have been introduced, recommendations concerning their use have become more complex.